13 of the world's most inspiring eco-friendly dive resorts

 An aerial view of the white sandy beach at Sangat Island Dive Resort in Palawan (photo courtesy of Expedia)

-Nestled on the pristine shores of Tofo Beach, Liquid Dive Adventures is an eco-friendly dive resort in Mozambique.
-It comprises several nature-inspired bungalows that have been artfully constructed using locally sourced and sustainable materials, plus a restaurant that serves sustainably sourced seafood and vegetarian cuisine.
+Perched on the shores of Tofo Beach, Liquid Dive Adventures is one of the leading eco-friendly dive resorts in Mozambique.
+It comprises several nature-inspired bungalows that have been artfully constructed using locally sourced and sustainable materials.
+Plus, there's a restaurant that serves sustainably sourced seafood and vegetarian cuisine.

 Liquid Dive Adventures specialises in ocean safaris and whale-watching trips, with guests having the opportunity to dive with incredible megafauna.
 As a 5* IDC Scuba Dive Centre, it offers a range of dive specialties, with a focus on conservation and responsible diving.
 Their onsite dive centre is a certified 100% AWARE partner and offers an impressive example of what protecting our oceans can look like.